Leonard Lopate: The Leonard Lopate Show

-The Leonard Lopate Show, initially called New York & Company, aired on WNYC from noon to 2 pm every weekday until December 2017.
+The Leonard Lopate Show, initially called New York & Company, aired on WNYC from noon to 2 p.m. every weekday until December 2017.
 The show's format typically consisted of four interviews ranging from twenty to forty minutes in length and covered a broad range of topics including current events, history, literature, the arts, including jazz and gospel music, food and wine, and science.
 Guests were often interviewed to accompany a book release.
 Lopate interviewed politicians, poets, painters, novelists, filmmakers, actors, dancers, and Nobel and Pulitzer Prize winners.
 He frequently interviewed actors, playwrights, and producers to talk about their current NYC theatre productions.

 Lopate introduced two ongoing features to the program.
 One was called "Please Explain", in which he talked with experts on a wide variety of topics that were not tied to book or movie releases and could be described as general interest.
 In 2006, some of the "Please Explain" topics he delved into included sainthood, nanotechnology, insomnia, infertility, and meditation.
 The other feature was called "Underreported", in which Lopate delved deeply into political and social issues deemed not to have received sufficient media coverage.

 For the show's twentieth anniversary, in 2005, Tom Brokaw interviewed Lopate about the history of the show, Lopate's goals, and Lopate's interviewing style.

 In February 2017, a producer discussed with human resources at WNYC multiple comments Lopate had made to her that she considered sexually provocative.
 While she did not consider any single comment to be "fireable", she said the comments made her feel uncomfortable.
 The February incident led to an investigation that "resulted in one-on-one anti-harassment training for him and a warning to Lopate that he was creating an uncomfortable work environment."
 In March 2017, "a second producer filed a complaint against Lopate... describing comments she felt were inappropriate."

-On December 21, 2017, with the MeToo movement in full swing across the country, WNYC fired both Lopate and Jonathan Schwartz, stating that investigations found that each individual had violated WNYC's standards "for providing an inclusive, appropriate, and respectful work environment"; they had been placed on leave 15 days earlier pending investigations.
+On December 21, 2017, amidst the MeToo movement, WNYC fired both Lopate and Jonathan Schwartz, stating that investigations found that each individual had violated WNYC's standards "for providing an inclusive, appropriate, and respectful work environment"; they had been placed on leave 15 days earlier pending investigations.
 One producer complained that, as she was preparing for a segment about a cookbook, Lopate informed her that the name "avocado" comes from the Aztec word for "testicle".
 Another producer said that when she wore a new dress, Lopate said, "I didn't know you were so 'bosomy'."

 Lopate's former show was then replaced by Midday on WNYC, which had a rotating array of hosts and followed a format similar to that of The Leonard Lopate Show.
 WNYC abandoned that show for All of It with host Alison Stewart on September 17, 2018.